joeavanzato/Trawler/README.md

 Certain detections have allow-lists built-in to help remove noise from default Windows configurations (10/2016/2019/2022) - expected Scheduled Tasks, Services, etc.  Of course, it is always possible for attackers to hijack these directly and masquerade with great detail as a default OS process - take care to use multiple forms of analysis and detection when dealing with skillful adversaries.

-If you have examples, write-ups or ideas for additional detections or allow-list items, please feel free to submit an Issue or PR with relevant technical details/references - the code-base is a little messy right now and will be cleaned up over time.
+If you have examples or ideas for additional detections, please feel free to submit an Issue or PR with relevant technical details/references - the code-base is a little messy right now and will be cleaned up over time.

+Additionally, if you identify obvious false positives, please let me know by opening an issue or PR on GitHub!
+The obvious culprits for this will be non-standard COMs, Services or Tasks.

 ## What separates this from something like PersistenceSniper?
 PersistenceSniper is an awesome tool - I've used it heavily in the past - but there are a few key points that differentiate these utilities